PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

         }
 ```

-Otherwise, it updates the liquidityGrossAfter in the tick info and updates the liqudityNet
+Otherwise, it updates the liquidityGrossAfter in the tick info.
+If the liquidityGrossAfter moves from 0 to a value, then tick is added lower and updates the liqudityNet by adding to it.
+If the liquidityGrossAfter moves from a value to 0, then tick is removed upper and updates the liquidityNet by removing liquidity.

+The code below explains it, if liquidity is added upper, we are adding a negative liquidityNet otherwise, we are adding a positive liquidityNet.

 ```solidity